Part 1: OVERVIEW

 • Ideally, the grant or donation should further one of the Foundation’s three strategic objectives.

-Hardship grants are available for UK residents only and are available to individuals who are referred by a third party only and where there is enough evidence to demonstrate that the individual is suffering clear financial hardship or does not have the financial means for essential expenditure.
+Hardship grants are available for residents in the UK only and are available to individuals who can demonstrate that they are suffering clear financial hardship or do not have the financial means for essential expenditure.
 Trustees prioritise:

 • families over individuals